 I usually take my photos at home with a self-timer.
 If I’m out, I get my boyfriend to take it for me, if he’s willing hehe

 I’m uncomfortable with those stares so I usually find a secluded place

-i can’t avoid being seen because i’m on a college campus. i’m looking forward to getting my apt this summer and next year though! i have my bf helps meposted almost 3 years ago
+i can’t avoid being seen because i’m on a college campus. i’m looking forward to getting my apt this summer and next year though! i have my bf helps meposted over 3 years ago

 Don’t mind everyone looking at you, you’re just embracing your style girly :)